 Floristic Quality Assessments (FQA) utilize the presence of vascular plant species in an area as indicators of the quality of the habitat.
 The fundamental assumption guiding the use of plants as indicators of habitat quality is that different species respond differently to the types and frequencies of disturbance.
-At one end of this spectrum are species which are able to persist, or may introduced to an area, after certain types of disturbance - e.g. compaction of soil via heavy vehicles.
+At one end of this spectrum are species which are able to persist, or may be introduced to an area, after certain types of disturbances - e.g. compaction of soil via heavy vehicles.
 On the other end of the spectrum are taxa which may only grow in areas which receive episodic disturbances characteristic of their ecosystem - e.g. a 100 year flood in a wetland.
 The subjectively estimated likelihood of a species either persisting, or being removed from a site due to disturbance is expressed as a Conservatism Value (C-Value).
-C-Values range from 1 to 10 for plants native to North America, and 0 for plants introduced to the continent by since colonization by European Settlers, with highly disturbance tolerant plants being at the upper end of the spectrum.
+C-Values range from 1 to 10 for plants native to North America, and 0 for plants introduced to the continent since colonization by European Settlers, with highly disturbance tolerant plants being at the upper end of the spectrum.

-The use of FQI are uncommon in the Bureau of Land Management, perhaps in part due to the FQI originating in the Midwest in, and the assignment of C-values being a task which requires considerable amounts of human resources (Spyreas (2019)).
+The use of FQI are uncommon in the Bureau of Land Management, perhaps in part due to the FQI originating in the Midwest, and the assignment of C-values being a task which requires considerable amounts of resources (Spyreas (2019)).
 A further requirement which hampers the utilization of these metrics are that each individual plant species, often times including subspecies, is assigned a separate C-value, the number of land management professionals which are capable of distinguishing taxa at these resolutions are limited (Kramer & Havens (2015), Ahrends et al. (2011), Morrison (2016)).
 Other possible limiting factors are that the FQI indices have been traditionally associated with the portions of Natural Resources focused on designation of parcels for conservation and preservation, rather than land management.

 While C-values exist for virtually all states East of the Continental Divide, Colorado is one of only two states with significant surface lands administered by the BLM which has existing C-values for every documented member of it’s flora (Spyreas (2019)); additionally BLM Colorado staff, including the lead state botanist, assisted in developing these scores (Smith et al. (2020)).
-Here we utilize C-values, to supplement our formal AIM analysis, and to attempt to develop a map of the habitat quality of the UFO field office.
+Here we utilize C-values, to supplement our formal AIM analysis, and to attempt to develop a map of the habitat quality for lands managed by the Uncompahgre field office.